Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Preliminaries for the bootstrap procedure

 thanks to the assumption \eqref{data:hyp}, Corollary \ref{BrinkLpLp} and Proposition \ref{convecLPLP}.
 This allows to conclude the proof. \end{proof}

-\begin{remarque} By Corollary \ref{coro:uL1linfini} and Corollary \ref{grad:nonunif}, we get $u \in \Ld^1(0,t; \W^{1,\infty}_0(\R^3_+))$ when $t>0$ is a strong existence time, so that the characteristic curves for the Vlasov equation are classicaly defined on $(0,t)$ and the representation formula \eqref{formule-rep} can be applied. \end{remarque}
+\begin{rem} By Corollary \ref{coro:uL1linfini} and Corollary \ref{grad:nonunif}, we get $u \in \Ld^1(0,t; \W^{1,\infty}_0(\R^3_+))$ when $t>0$ is a finite strong existence time, so that the characteristic curves for the Vlasov equation are classically defined on $(0,t)$ and the representation formula \eqref{formule-rep} can be applied. \end{rem}